 This is one sector that I find amusing for myself… well because it shows that my dogs just may eat better than I do!

 Yes, I add probiotics to my dog’s food every day.
 Why?
 Well because I realized that the dry kibble diet is not enough for them.
-Even after adding some fresh foods, they could always use more and probiotics is an easy and cheap way to do so.
+Even after adding some fresh foods, they could always use more and probiotics is an easy way to do so.

 And I know that probiotics give them that extra boost in their health.
 Plus, it’s so easy… I just need to add a small scoop to their food twice a day and done.
 Both my dogs look and act so much better when they have probiotics as part of their diet.